-On April 16, 2014, the Budget Summary Report will also include Open Balances.
+As of April 16, 2014, the Budget Summary Report includes Open Balances.
 Open Balances are outstanding commitments on a budget for orders or contracts placed through the Ariba system (eProcurement).

 This report is not limited by access; anyone with access to MyFD may look at the Budget Summary Report for any budget.

 - Select Budget Summary from the Reports dropdown menu

 - Enter a budget number in the View Budget # field, select a time period, and click Go

 Read the Budget Summary from left to right, starting with the Account Code Column.
 Expenditures are categorized by account codes.
 If there was activity in an account code during the reporting period, the account code and description will be blue links; click on these to see more detail in the Transaction Summary report.